-Inclusive and diverse companies with already implemented DEI strategies are more likely to achieve their financial goals.
+Inclusive and diverse companies with already implemented DEI strategies and reached their DEI objectives are more likely to achieve their financial goals.
 After all, innovation and productivity can bring in more sales revenue, more customers, and higher profits.
-When you have a diverse workforce, it’s far easier to be more reflective of the people you’re trying to sell to.
+When you have diverse teams, it’s far easier to be more reflective of the people you’re trying to sell to.

 If you have a diverse customer base or if you cater to clients globally, employing such professionals will help you service existing clients better and will be helpful in reaching newer markets effectively.

-DEI not only boosts financial results, but also boosts innovation.
-Companies with DEI strategies have a competitive edge over their peers.
+Having DEI recruiting strategies not only boosts financial results but also boosts innovation.
+Companies with DEI strategies have a competitive edge over their peers and these companies serve as DEI strategy examples on how they amplified their innovation with their DEI best practices.
 It is also a key component in driving a successful business on a global scale.
 Various research and stats have already proven that companies with diversity and inclusivity out-innovate and out-perform others.
-Hence, companies with a DEI strategy are more likely to have better opportunities to grow their market share and capture new markets as compared to companies that lack diversity in their teams from top to bottom.
+Hence, organizations with a better DEI strategic planning are more likely to have better opportunities to grow their market share and capture new markets as compared to organizations that lack diversity in their teams from top to bottom.
 This establishes the fact that diversity unlocks innovation and drives market growth.

 Today, it is absolutely necessary for companies to highlight and acknowledge DEI on their platforms, be it online or offline.
 When you have good publicity due to your DEI strategies, it always results in more clients or customers and easier employee recruitment and retention.

 Do you already have DEI recruitment strategies in place?
 What about your candidate pool?
 Is it diverse enough?
-If not, it is high time that you start working on building DEI best practices that can effectively help you build teams that are diverse and inclusive.
+Do you have an inclusive environment and an inclusive culture?
+If not, it is high time that you start working on building DEI hiring best practices that can effectively help you build teams that are diverse and helps in building an inclusive workplace.
 Understand that it serves an extremely critical function and should be prioritized by every organization.
-Until and unless you have enough commitment towards fully integrating DEI into your strategy, your recruitment is not moving in the right direction.
+Until and unless you have enough commitment toward fully integrating diversity equity and inclusion or better known as DEI, into your strategy, your recruitment is not moving in the right direction.

 But where do you start?

-You start from the beginning, that is with how you recruit.
+In order to build your inclusive workplace, you start from the beginning, that is, with how you recruit.

 That's why we have curated a comprehensive list of DEI hiring strategy tips just for you.

-Here are the 8 DEI strategies that can work as the foundation for hiring diverse new talents and building a diverse team-
+Here are the 8 DEI strategies that can work as the foundation for hiring diverse new talents and assembling a diverse team with diverse people -

-This is the very first step towards building an effective DEI strategy.
-Lack of DEI in your organization can lead to employee turnover.
+This is the very first step toward building an effective DEI strategy.
+A lack of inclusive environments in your organization can lead to employee turnover.
 You can also lose the ability to compete in the marketplace due to a lack of diverse perspectives.
 You should first get an understanding of where your organization stands in terms of the DEI journey.
-The best way to do so is to take a survey of your current workforce and get a sense of your employee's sentiments towards inclusion, equity, and diversity at the workplace.
-This report can help you understand how the culture is and where the gaps are, so that you can start to build DEI strategies.
+The best way to do so is to take a survey of your current workforce and get a sense of your employee's sentiments towards inclusion, equity, and diversity in the workplace.
+This report can help you understand how the culture is and where the gaps are so that you can start to build DEI strategies.

 Workplace inclusiveness starts with the behavior of senior executives and business leaders.
-If the higher management doesn’t take action towards setting standards and guidelines to ensure company-wide diverse staffing, pay equality, and promotion, then it is likely they're not serious about DEI.
+If the higher management doesn’t take action towards setting standards and guidelines to ensure company-wide diverse staffing, pay equality, and promotion, then it is likely they're not serious about DEI and are not putting any DEI efforts.
 It is extremely important to ensure the leadership and high-level executives are aware of the importance of diversity and inclusivity.
 There should be a set communication channel between the DEI manager and leaders to continuously communicate DEI strategies and expectations while ensuring that the set expectations are circulated with the rest of the organization.

-It is not enough to just educate the higher management, but it is equally important to educate the employees on diversity, equality, and inclusion.
-After all, it will be the employees who would leverage the benefits as well as support the initiative for its success.
-That's why, you should consider implementing timely sessions to keep your employees aware of what diversity and inclusion mean for business success and the organization's reputation.
+It is not enough to educate the higher management; it is equally important to educate the employees on diversity, equality, and inclusion.
+After all, it will be the employees who would leverage the benefits and support the initiative for its success.
+That's why you should consider implementing timely sessions to keep your employees aware of what diversity and inclusion mean for business success and the organization's reputation.
 In addition, it can be a way to listen to your workforce, ask them questions, and find gaps in your DEI efforts.
 This two-way communication can help you fill in the gaps and build agile and robust DEI strategies.

 Turing.com is a one-of-a-kind platform that enables companies to hire remote software developers from a planetary pool of candidates.
 When you have such a diverse candidate pool, it becomes much easier to build a DEI team for your workplace.